Gruntfuggly/todo-tree/README.md

 `todo-tree.expanded`

 If you want the tree to be opened with all nodes expanded, set this to true.
-By default, the tree will be completely collapsed.
+By default, the tree will be collapsed.

 ## Known issues